Efficient Weighted Sampling via Score-based Generative Models: Background on SGMs

-where $\beta(t)$ is a predefined scalar-valued continuous function such that $0 \leq \beta(t) \leq 1$.
+For instance, given an initial sample $\rmX^{q}_{T} \sim q_{T}(\rvx)$, and running the backward SDE (\ref{true_backward_sde}) yields a sample $\rmX^{q}_{0}$ from the distribution $q_0$.
+Typically, for sufficiently large values of $T$, a realization $\rvx_{T}$ can be initialized as Gaussian noise.
+Following convention \cite{ho2020ddpm, lugmayr2022repaint, nichol2021improved, choi2021ilvr}, we consider the following drift and diffusion coefficients: $f(\rvx,t) = -\frac{1}{2} \beta(t) \rvx \quad \text{and} \quad \sigma(t) = \sqrt{\beta(t)}$ where $\beta(t)$ is a predefined scalar-valued continuous function such that $0 \leq \beta(t) \leq 1$.
 Here, in defining $\sigma(t)$ and $f(\rvx,t)$, we apply a slight abuse of notation: the scalar-vector multiplication in this context represents the elementwise multiplication of the vector by the scalar.

-\paragraph{Notation.} The symbol $\mathrm{d}$ denotes an infinitesimal increment. $\Vert \cdot \Vert$ indicates the spectral norm for matrices and the Euclidean ($L_2$) norm for vectors.
-We denote Gaussian and Uniform distributions by $\mathcal{N}$ and $\mathcal{U}$.
+In modern practice, many pretrained SGMs are publicly available and provide accurate realizations of the score function of the base density, $\nabla_{\rvx} \log p_t(\rvx)$.
+Here $p_t(\rvx)$ is the marginal distribution of $\rmX^{p}_{t}$ which is modeled by the same SDE dynamics as in (\ref{true_forward_sde}) but with a different initial condition as

+Throughout this work, we assume access to such a pretrained base SGM, $\nabla_{\rvx} \log p_t(\rvx)$, and focus on efficiently approximating the score function of the weighted sampling density $q_t$, without any additional training or fine-tuning of the given model.